aruponse/react-go-todo/README.md

 #### API

-This version only has the api builded using pointers to store data on memory, only to builds basic version or Rest.
+This version only has the api builded using mongodb to persist the data, only to builds basic version or Rest.

 #### Front